kaloyan-marinov/vocab-treasury/README.md

     (venv) $
     ```

-5. start a process responsible for serving the application instance by issuing either one of the following commands:
+5. launch a terminal window and, in it, start a process responsible for serving the application instance by issuing either one of the following commands:
     ```
     (venv) $ python backend/vocab_treasury.py

     (venv) $ FLASK_APP=backend/vocab_treasury.py flask run
     ```

-6. launch a web browser, navigate to `localhost:5000`, and make sure that "Hello world!" is rendered on the screen
+6. launch another terminal window and, in it, issue the following request and make sure you get the indicated status code in the response:
+    ```
+    $ curl -v \
+        -X GET \
+        localhost:5000/api/users

+    200
+    ```